 2 – Mushrooms will be for medical use

-Measure 109 has not allowed recreational use of psychedelics.
-Instead, it will allow doctors or therapists to oversee the use of psilocybe mushrooms for patients.
-As mentioned above, some evidence suggests a potential for their use in the treatment of mental health problems.
+Measure 109 has not allowed the recreational use of psychedelics.
+Instead, it will allow doctors or therapists to oversee patients’ use of psilocybe mushrooms.
+As mentioned above, some evidence suggests a potential for their use in treating mental health problems.
 However, it has been indicated that mental health will not be the only issue allowing patients to access psychedelics.

-According to Sheri and Thomas Eckert, who campaigned for the measure, anyone over the age of 21 who passes a screening will be able to use mushrooms for “personal development” purposes.
+According to Sheri and Thomas Eckert, who campaigned for the measure, anyone over 21 who passes a screening can use mushrooms for “personal development” purposes.

 3 – Psilocybin remains a scheduled substance

 Under the Controlled Substances Act, psilocybin is a Schedule I drug, putting it in the same category as LSD and marijuana.
 On a federal level, it remains illegal.
 Technically, the Drug Enforcement Agency sees it as a substance that may cause temporary harm to the user.

 This classification has become more problematic now that Oregon has decriminalized possession of small amounts of all drugs.
 It may be a case of keeping an eye on the changing legislation.

 4 – Mushrooms will be regulated differently from cannabis and alcohol